 The current investment strategy has been designed to reduce the current risks to the future development of the Scheme's funding position through investment in assets that will generate cash that can be used to pay benefits as they fall due.
-In addition, the Trustee holds investments whose prices are designed to move in line with changes in the value placed on the Scheme's liability to pay benefits in the future.
+In addition, the Scheme holds investments whose prices are designed to move in line with changes in the value placed on the Scheme's liability to pay benefits in the future.
+The Trustee interegrates environmental, social, and governance factors, including climate-related risks, into its investment process.